Benefits of topping up your individual pension

 Topping up your pension could boost your income in retirement.

-Please remember that the value of your pension fund could go down as well as up and so you may not get back what you put in.
+Please remember that the value of your pension fund can go down as well as up so you might get back less than you put in.

 Topping up - the earlier the better

 Topping up your pension could boost your income in retirement.
-But the earlier you start, the more potential your fund has to grow.
+And the earlier you start, the more potential your fund has to grow.

 And if you opt for an automatic premium increase (API), by adding an extra 5% to your premium every year for instance, your fund could have even more potential to grow.

 This is for illustration only and is based on our current understanding of current tax legislation and HM Revenue & Customs practice, both of which may change without notice.
-The impact of taxation (and any tax relief) depends on individual circumstances.
+The impact of tax (and any tax relief) will depend on your individual circumstances.